16

 Their products are found in popular gyms around the country, but they also have a comprehensive line of high-end home fitness equipment too.

-And they made the brilliant move of acquiring ICG, a brand that has gained a lot of fame in Europe for their elite indoor cycles.
+And they made the brilliant move of acquiring ICG a few years ago, a brand that has gained a lot of fame in Europe for their elite indoor cycles.

 Anyway, ICG offers a bunch of great commercial grade cycles at various price points, but it’s their newest addition, the Ride CX that really catches my attention.

-The Ride CX might not be as sophisticated as some of ICG’s more expensive models, but with an asking price in the mid-$2k’s, it’s priced much better for home use.
+The Ride CX might not be as sophisticated as some of ICG’s more expensive models, but with an asking price around (or under) $2k’s, it’s priced much better for home use.

 And that’s not to say this cycle can’t hold its own.